trogers1/Notes/Linux/restartX.md

 Then use command`sudo /etc/init.d/gdm3 restart` or `sudo service gdm3 restart`.

 Press `Ctrl` `Alt` and `F2` to end the virtual terminal.

+NOTE: I have not yet gotten this to work fully.
+I get get the virtual terminal to work, but restarting and returning to the GUI has not yet worked.
+It required a shutdown restore.